 This isn’t Bone’s first rodeo when it comes to getting picked up and eventually canceled.

-The Nickelodeon adaptation was greenlit back in 1998 with the view to release said movie in 2002.
+The Nickelodeon adaptation was greenlit in 1998 with the view to releasing it in 2002.
 Due to internal troubles and creative differences, the rights eventually lapsed and the project was scrapped.

 Bone said in the early 2000s regarding the project: